bramley/phplist-plugin-recaptcha/README.md

 ## Version history ##

     version         Description
-    1.4.3+20180617  Remove constant scalar expression to avoid dependency on php 5.6 1.4.2+20180528  Translate frontend text separately to admin translations 1.4.1+20180522  Workaround to allow translations of text on public pages
+    1.5.0+20201204  Add subscribe page option to not validate reCaptcha for asubscribe 1.4.3+20180617  Remove constant scalar expression to avoid dependency on php 5.6 1.4.2+20180528  Translate frontend text separately to admin translations 1.4.1+20180522  Workaround to allow translations of text on public pages